JavierOrdonezA/ALMA-Cold-Region-Tracker-Dynamic-Event-Detection-and-Analysis/README.md

 - **Tracking of cold regions**: Once a local minimum is identified, the library tracks its position across subsequent frames based on distance criteria.
 - **Trajectory extraction**: Generates a vector of coordinates of the event's trajectory over time.

+# Methodology Summary

+## 1. Event Selection and Frame Identification
+The library begins by selecting an event from the data.
+Each event is associated with a specific frame in the observational data, from which the analysis starts.
+For example, in the case of ALMA observations, a particular event is located in **Frame 100**, which corresponds to **UTC 15:54:12 on April 12, 2018**.

+## 2. Local Minima Detection
+Using the `peak_local_max` function from the `scikit-image` library, the library identifies all local minima in each frame.
+The following configuration is used:

+- Local minima are found below the average temperature.
+- A minimum distance between two local minima is set to zero.

 ## Example Usage

 ### Event Tracking and Local Minima Detection